geclos/homepage/content/blog/why_most_developers_fail_their_first_tech_interviews.md

 how to build a program with a particular framework, but on how the underlying infrastructure of the internet works to support the many features your framework provides and your app makes use of.
-You will be able to communicate your knowledge about your code and even respond to some extra curve balls the interviewer might throw at you.
+You will be able to communicate your knowledge about your code and even respond to some extra curveballs the interviewer might throw at you.
 Your skills will be immediately more transferable, as all frameworks rely on the same underlying infrastructure.
 You'll be a better engineer.